SpenceKonde/DxCore/megaavr/libraries/Opamp/README.md

 ## status()
-Function that returns true if the opamp has settled after a configuration change and false otherwise.
+Method that returns `true` if the opamp has settled after a configuration change and `false` otherwise.

 ##### Usage
 ```c++